Last update: 14:30 PM GMT Saturday 19th Dec.

 Take your vaccine or die.There, I said it. please can quote me as much as you can.
 I can always just say I was high.

-The NHS and healthcare, in general, is a complex system which, until now, assumes that its participants will at least be rational.
-Relatively recent understanding of the human brain has helped us understand that we rarely think this way, especially when faced with a threat.
+The NHS and healthcare, in general, is a complex system that, until now, assumes that its participants will at least be rational.
+A relatively recent understanding of the human brain has helped us understand that we rarely think this way, especially when faced with a threat.
 I had talked about this before when Trump came to see the Queen, which liberals thought was a bad idea, but reasonable deductive thought processes would say that inviting Trump in was exactly the right thing to do.
 We are all prone to terrible errors of judgment.

 Fortunately, the same failing in the human psyche will also save us.
 I hear from the outside world that Boris wants us to have vaccine passports.
 If you have your passport, you can go to the pub!
 Now THAT will work, in the same way, that I felt the Internet was the most important thing in my life whilst lying down in A&E getting looked after by honest to god professionals.